Moitraz/Diabetes-prediction-on-PIMA-dataset/README.md

 # Diabetes Prediction on PIMA Indians Diabetes Dataset

-Using Random Forest Classifier, Support Vector Machine Classifier, K-Nearest Neighbour Classifier and Logistic Regression Classifier for training and testing, then predicting with user given input using the Random Forest Classifier.
+Developed a Diabetes Prediction system using Random Forest Classifier for PIMA Indians Diabetes Database.
+Implemented multiple ML algorithms (RFC, SVM, KNN, Logistic Regression) in Python and achieved 87% accuracy using Random Forest Classifier and Integrated user-friendly GUI for input and prediction.

 ## Screenshots